 Patrick practices across the following core areas: commercial and construction law, international arbitration, civil liability and public law.
 Patrick regularly appears in the High Court (in particular the TCC) and the County Courts and has experience with a wide range of tribunals and jurisdictions and undertakes pleading and advisory work for domestic and international clients.

 Patrick is equally comfortable as sole counsel and as part of a legal team and has gained valuable insight from working on secondment to ‘magic circle’ and boutique law firms as well as government departments both in the UK and Singapore.
 For his call, Patrick has considerable international experience having acted in a variety of complex, high-value international arbitrations both in London and overseas (in particular in Asia-Pacific and the Middle East).

 Before coming to the bar, Patrick spent five years in the British Army, serving with the Grenadier Guards in Bosnia, Iraq and Afghanistan.
-He is the author of The Junior Officers’ Reading Club (Allen Lane, 2009) and Kandak (Allen Lane, 2012).
-He retains a particular interest in public and administrative law matters concerning aspects of defence and security and is instructed on a number of related matters for both the MOD and FCO.
+He is the author of The Junior Officers’ Reading Club (Allen Lane, 2009) and Kandak (Allen Lane, 2012) and retains a particular interest in public and administrative law matters concerning aspects of defence and security.
+Patrick is DV cleared and regularly instructed by the MOD and FCO.

 Patrick has a range of commercial law experience acting for both companies and individuals in cases involving contract disputes, consignment, industrial theft, trade defamation and share agreements.
 Patrick has assisted in the preparation of Financial Regulation briefings and has acted for a number of financial services sector clients seeking recovery of significant sums under bonus agreements.